RxssA/DigitalRainCpp/index.md

 - Modern C++ features (C++17 or later)

 ## Issues
 - flickering of rain, at the time I thought this issue was caused by window size being set up incorrectly somehow.
 The issue fixed itself after maximizing and then minimizing the terminal window.
-I had tried setting the terminal window to be maxmized on startup, but everything I had tried doesn't seem to work, the fix was changing from C++11 to C++17, not sure how this fixed it yet.
+I had tried setting the terminal window to be maxmized on startup, but everything I had tried didn't seem to work, the fix was changing from C++11 to C++17, because C++17 introduced more precise timing control with std::this_thread::sleep_for, meaning smoother frame pacing and eliminating rendering inconsistencies.
+The use of if constexpr in DoubleBufferedConsole optimized template handling by removing unused branches at compile-time, making character rendering more efficient.
+Also, C++17's stricter thread safety guarantees and memory optimizations prevented race conditions[31] during buffer swaps, which were causing the flickering in C++11.
+The act of maximizing and minimizing the console in C++11 temporarily fixed the issue by resetting the buffer.[21]
 - Originally, I experimented with different console fonts and UTF-16 encoding to display special Unicode characters.
 However, the console struggled to render them correctly, displaying '?' instead.
-Using wchar_t arrays with the L prefix worked in displaying Unicode characters correctly.
+Using wchar_t arrays with the L prefix[32] worked in displaying Unicode characters correctly.

 ## Future Improvements
 - Remove nested loops from runRainAnimation()
 - Make size of console dynamic, so the rain fills all of the screen when console size is changed.
+- Add error handling when user enters anything but a char/int in the menu.

 ## References
 [1] Kevger (2020) DoubleBufferedWindowsConsole.
 GitHub.
 Available at: https://github.com/Kevger/DoubleBufferedWindowsConsole/blob/master/source/DoubleBufferedConsole.h